supertuxkart/stk-addons/INSTALL.md

 ## Database
-Currently we only support MySQL as a database backend.
-A newer version `v5.5.3+` is required to have proper unicode support.
+Currently we only support MariaDB as a database backend.
+A newer version `v10.3+` is required to have proper unicode support.

 You can generate the database (name it as you wish) using a tool like [phpMyAdmin](http://www.phpmyadmin.net/home_page/index.php) or with the mysql shell.
 Import the [install.sql](install/install.sql) file found in the repository (in the `install` directory).